Street Railways Enable City Growth

 After the war, the popularity of suburban living, a growing number of highways, inexpensive fuel prices and good advertising helped make automobile ownership attractive.
 Cars promised speed, freedom, comfort and convenience, taking people wherever they wanted to travel.
 Public transportation faced increasing cost, deferred maintenance, declining ridership and declining profits.

-Perhaps ironically, clogged freeways, crowed streets, rising fuel costs and concerns about air quality have seen a re-birth of electric rail transit in San Diego and Los Angeles, see commuter and city rail transit today.
+Perhaps ironically, clogged freeways, crowed streets, rising fuel costs and concerns about air quality have seen a re-birth of electric rail transit in San Diego, Los Angeles, Sacramento and Portland, see commuter and city rail transit today.

 Orange Empire Railway Museum

 OERM's city transit collection includes horse cars, cable cars, wooden electric railway streetcars, steel electric railway streetcars, PCC cars, maintenance of way cars and trolley coaches.

 The core of the museum's street railway collection is the "Yellow Cars" from the Los Angeles Railway.
 These cars are exhibited in Car House No. 1 (42 inch gauge), Car House No. 2 (standard gauge), and the Trolley Coach Yard, all are located at the center of the museum.

 Labels convey information about the street cars and trolley coaches.

 Smaller city transit objects, including tokens, coin changers, punches, uniform parts and rule books are displayed in the Middleton collection.

 City street cars operate each Saturday and Sunday on the Pinacate "Loop Line."
 They are operated by a trained conductor and motorman who demonstrate how the cars were operated while on the streets of Los Angeles.
 A demonstration ride is provided for visitors who may board the car or get off at several established car stops, providing a firsthand living history experience.
 Conductors also generally talk about the car which is being operated, and the Los Angeles Railway.